Names of parts of a multimeter

 (4) Check the scale that matches the measuring range of the switching knob from the meter scale, and read the numerical value shown by the ammeter's pointer (in the case of a digital multimeter, read the numerical value from the display panel).

-Thus, the measurement is performed in four steps.
+Thus, the measurements are performed in four steps.
 Excessive current or voltage may cause a malfunction.
 Therefore, if the measurement value is unpredictable, start the measurement from the maximum range in any mode and then lower the range while observing the situation.

 How to measure AC/DC voltage

 After inserting the test lead into the terminals, switch the range knob to AC/DC voltage mode to select the expected voltage range.
-Then, place the black test probe on the "-" side of the measurement target and the red test probe on the "+" side.
+For DC voltage, connect the black probe to the negative (-) side and the red probe to the positive (+) side.
+For AC voltage, the polarity of the probes does not matter.

 How to measure resistance

-After alignment, place the red and black test pin on both ends of the measurement target.
+After alignment, place the red and black test probes on both ends of the measurement target.
 Be sure to turn off the power to the measurement object before taking the measurement.

 How to measure DC current

 After inserting the test lead into the terminals and switching the range switch to DC mode, place the red test stick on the + side of the measurement target and the black test stick on the - side.
-Note that the analog multimeter cannot measure AC.
+Note that many analog multimeters cannot measure AC current.

 Differences between digital and analog multimeters